 - There is adequate rest recommended by your doctor.

-- Your doctor advises exercise for your recovery.
+- Your doctor advises physiotherapy or fitness for your recovery.

-- You are aware of where the source of pain is from (ex. muscular, nervous or skeletal)
+- You are aware of where the source of discomfort is from (ex. muscular, nervous or skeletal)

 - The activities are controlled, safe and intended specifically for low back pain